-Monitoring plastic pollution with AI
+Monitoring plastic pollution with Al

-As part of our work to understand the sources, sinks and transport dynamics of plastic pollution from land to the ocean, we have developed machine learning and computer vision models to monitor the flux and abundance of litter in rivers and stormwater drains.
+As part of their work to understand the sources, sinks and transport dynamics of plastic pollution from land to the ocean, CSIRO's Marine Debris team has developed machine learning and computer vision models to monitor the flux and abundance of litter in rivers and stormwater drains.

-The power of AI
+The power of Al

 Machine learning and computer vision are subsets of artificial intelligence (AI) that allow computers to understand the content of digital images.
-We have leveraged innovative technologies to build our dataset and develop our workflow.
+We work with multiple model approaches to build our data set and develop our workflow.